KashishChanana/Apriori-Association-Rule-Mining/README.md

       *  There are certain rows for which most of the columns have unknown values.
 We decided to drop those rows to get better association rules.
       *  There are certain rows for which most of the columns have * values.
 We decided to drop those rows to get better association rules.
       *  We dropped column Year as it would not have any significance in the rules generated.
-      *  Some long column names have been renamed.
+      *  Some long column names have been renamed for ex:
-      *  Column values were replaced as Column_Name=Column_Value to better understand what rules are genrated.
+      *  Column values were replaced as Column_Name=Column_Value to better understand what rules are generated.
-      *  The code for all this is present in the Data Cleaning.ipynb notebook that we have submitted with this project.
+      *  The code for all this is present in the Data Cleaning HW3.ipynb notebook that we have submitted with this project.
   *  After all the preprocessing we have 2507 rows and 7 columns.
   *  The data set that we have chosen is compelling because it allows us to generate association rules that give insight into how ethinicity, sex, neighbourhood give insight into weather AIDS, HIV or both are low, high or medium.
 It also gives insigth into the association rules between HIV and AIDS itself allowing one to understand the important associations which would help to take necessary steps and prevent an outbreak in the real world.